 Cold Weather Outdoor Games for Kids

 “It just depends – on the weather, how active your child is and what they’re wearing.
 If your child has rosy cheeks, seems happy and is playing actively, they’re likely comfortable.
 By the same token, you need to pay attention to your child’s signals and let them warm up inside if they’re complaining of being cold, especially on frigid, windy days.”

 “Children’s circulation is not fully developed, which means that their extremities get cold faster than adults’.
 If your child’s skin is pale and cold, it could be a sign that they’re having trouble staying warm.
 They may also shiver or stand around and huddle to conserve body heat.
-At that point you have two options – encourage your child to generate body by moving around, or take a break and go inside for a while.”
+At that point you have two options – encourage your child to generate body heat by moving around, or take a break and go inside for a while.”

+Cold Weather Outdoor Games for Kids